BV-BRC/BV-BRC-Docs/docroot/quick_references/services/metagenomic_read_mapping_service.md

 **Predefined Gene Set Name:** A pre-built set of genes against which reads are mapped.
 Two options are available:
 * CARD - Antibiotic resistence gene set from the [Comprehensive Antibiotic Resistance Database](https://www.ncbi.nlm.nih.gov/pubmed/27789705)
 * VFDB - Virulence factor gene set from the [Virulence Factor Database](https://www.ncbi.nlm.nih.gov/pubmed/30395255)

+**Feature Group:**
+Reads can also be mapped to a previously created groups of features (genes or proteins).
+There are several ways to navigate to the feature group.
+Clicking on the drop-down box will show the feature groups, with the most recently created groups shown first.
+Clicking on the desired group will fill the box with that name.

+**Fasta File:**
+Reads can be mapped to a fasta file describing an dna sequence.
+The file must be present in BV-BRC, which would be located by entering the name in the text box, clicking on the drop-down box, or navigating within the workspace.
+Inorder to select a file for this service the file type must be specified as one of our fasta types (aligned_dna_fasta, or feature_dna_fasta).

 **Output Folder:** Workspace folder where the results will be saved.